Autonomous Communities Administration: President

 The President of the Autonomous Community is the head of the executive power as well as the highest authority of the Autonomous Community.
-He directs the Autonomous Government, elects its Vice President and Councilors and decides the policies that the government carries out.
+He directs the Autonomous Government, elects its vice president and Councilors and decides the policies that the government carries out.

 As at the State level, the President may elect more than one Vice President and may freely separate his Vice Presidents and Councilors.
 If the President is ceased, they cease with him.

 Councilors

 The Councilors of the Autonomous Community are like the Ministers of the Central Government.
 They lead a Consejería (government department as a Ministry).
-Councilor work in their governamental area and appoint the members of their department like Vice Councilors, Directors-General, etc.
+Councilor work in their governmental area and appoint the members of their department like Vice Councilors, Directors-General, etc.

 The figure of the Vice Councilor or Deputy Councilor is not always present, because it is the decision of the Councilor to exist or not this position and, in Autonomous Communities of small size where the work is not much, often these positions do not exist.

 Directors-General

 The Directorates-General are management departmental bodies and steering bodies, hierarchically inferior to the Councilors or Vice Councilors (if they exist).
 The holder must have a degree of competence and professional experience, and will be selected from career officials of the State, Autonomous Communities or Local entities, also demanding the title of Doctor, Licensee, Engineer, Architect or equivalent.
-The Royal Decree on the structure of the Department may omit the first requirement because it is a Directorate-General whose exceptional characteristics require that the holder does not have the status of official of the State.
+The Royal Decree on the structure of the department may omit the first requirement because it is a Directorate-General whose exceptional characteristics require that the holder does not have the status of official of the State.